 The districts were originally funded out of the County general fund.
 In 1982, the County attorney began to look at the option of a special mill levy to fund the District.
 Today, the Weed Control District is funded by a mill levy assessed landowners within the District boundaries.
 According to 35-5 CRS 1973, the mill levy cannot exceed 2 mills.
 The District now operates on a budget funded by a mill levy in the range of .143 mills.
 With the passage of the tax limitation bill, Amendment I, this will probably be the maximum mill levy allowable.

 Bylaws for the Weed Control District were proposed and in November 1993, accepted by the seven member Advisory Committee.

-The current Weed District consists of four full-time employees: a Land Stewardship Manager, a Senior Weed Specialist, and two Weed Specialists.
+The current Weed District consists of five full-time employees: a Land Stewardship Manager, a Senior Weed Specialist, and three Weed Specialists.
 During the busy season from April - October, several seasonal employees fill a variety of roles.
-The staff itself brings over thirty-five years of dedication to Larimer County and to the Weed District in particular.
+The staff itself brings over fifty years of dedication to Larimer County and to the Weed District in particular.
 Our experience and backgrounds encompass a diverse history of expertise in weed management and land stewardship.
 We draw upon this experience to provide landowners with services that are designed to educate and propagate our mission of community involvement.
 We are constantly keeping ourselves abreast with the latest changes in land stewardship practices through continued education and research.
 Much of the research consists of weed management demonstration plots set up cooperatively with the Weed Science group from Colorado State University.

-Recently our Land Stewardship Manager Tim D'Amato was awarded the Outstanding Weed Manager award by the Western Society of Weed Science.
+Recently our former Land Stewardship Manager Tim D'Amato was awarded the Outstanding Weed Manager award by the Western Society of Weed Science.
 See the award presentation and Tim's acceptance speech here.